pivotalsoftware/ESarch/README.md

 This section on continuously delivering Axon Trader is purely mentioned here for completeness.
 You can manually refresh the Axon Trader applications at any time simply by repeating the steps above.

-For continuous integration and deployment of the Axon Trader the team are using [Concourse][13].
-You can view the build monitor online at any time [here][14].
+For the continuous integration and deployment needs of the Axon Trader application, the team have chosen to use [Concourse-ci][13].
+You can view our team's Axon Trader build monitor [here][14] at any time. _Remember: builds can be green as well as red.
+Past performance is no guarantee of future results._

-Allmost all of the configuration required to recreate our build pipeline on your own Concourse server is included in the `ci` folder under the project root.
+All of the configuration and scripts required to recreate our build pipeline on your own Concourse server is included in the `ci` folder under the project root.
 The only thing that's missing is the `private.yml` file which we use to specify some secrets and additional config required by the pipeline.

 Here is an example of `ci/private.yml` so you can recreate it...